luislopez-dev/luislopez-dev/README.md

 <!--  🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning Cloud computiong with Azure & AWS
 - 👯 I’m looking to collaborate on open source projects
-- 💬 Ask me about JavaScript / Node.js, PHP/Laravel, Python/Django, React & Angular.
+- 💬 Ask me about Node.js, Python, React & Angular.
 - 📫 How to reach me: luis.dev.master@gmail.com
 - 😄 Fun fact: PHP is also an offcial coin